fbpx

 Francis Mallmann

-Teaches his Open-Fire Grilling
+Teaches his Argentine Cuisine

 Scrambled Eggs.
 Breakfasts don’t get much more basic than scrambled eggs.
 Or do they?
 In fact, there’s actually a science to the process, and a variety of tricks, that you can learn to help you cook scrambled eggs much better than you do now.
 Making scrambled eggs comes with some pitfalls but also so many opportunities and possibilities, as scrambled eggs can be prepared in all kinds of cool ways and in a broad range of environments.
 In this article, you will learn everything you need to know about how to make the best scrambled eggs.
 And you will learn how to master an easy egg recipe – including both a classic scrambled eggs recipe and a broken scrambled egg recipe – from the great Argentine chef Francis Mallmann, who will explain and demonstrate some of his most important tips involving scrambled eggs while warning against some of the dangers.